 Set in the turn of the century small town Connecticut, a young boy (Mickey Rooney) graduating from high school struggles with puppy love and Marxist philosophies during the summer.
 This musical version of the Eugene O'Neill play AH, WILDERNESS! is quite charming in its depiction of small town Americana.
 For some reason, it's not a very well liked musical but I found its nostalgic simplicity endearing.
 Certainly it's not a great musical.
 The songs by Harry Warren and Ralph Blane aren't very memorable but they work quite well in the context of the film.
 The director, Rouben Mamoulian, handles the musical numbers ably enough and there's a marvelous sequence where Rooney picks up a floozy (Marilyn Maxwell) and takes her to a bar and as he gets drunker, she becomes more attractive.
 With the exception of Gloria DeHaven as Rooney's romantic interest and Maxwell, the rest of the cast aren't singers but they do very well with their talking songs in a style later perfected by Rex Harrison in MY FAIR LADY.
 The cast includes Walter Huston, Agnes Moorehead, Frank Morgan, Selena Royle, Butch Jenkins and Anne Francis.

 After marrying the boss's daughter (Jean Simmons) in his climb up the ladder of success, a man (Laurence Harvey) finds that life at the top isn't what he wants after all.
+Based on the novel by John Braine and directed by Ted Kotcheff (WEEKEND AT BERNIE'S).
 Six years after ROOM AT THE TOP, this sequel shows the protagonist's disillusionment and disgust with the hypocrisy and emptiness of his chosen life.
 Harvey recreates his Joe Lampton from the earlier film but Jean Simmons replaces Heather Sears.
 As far as sequels go, this one is very good and Harvey manages to rouse himself out of his usual wooden stupor and actually give a performance.
 But his character's self pitying and whining hypocrisy, he has contempt for his upper class associates but he's reluctant to give up his comfortable lifestyle, begin to grate after awhile.
 When Simmons has an affair with another man (Michael Craig), our sympathies are entirely with her.
-Directed by Ted Kotcheff (WEEKEND AT BERNIE'S) with a fine subtle score by Richard Addinsell.
+There's a fine subtle score by Richard Addinsell.
 With Honor Blackman (who steals the movie) as a TV commentator who has an affair with Harvey, Donald Wolfit (who has the remarkable ability to overact while standing perfectly still), Robert Morley, Nigel Davenport, Margaret Johnston, Edward Fox, Allan Cuthbertson, Denis Quilley and Geoffrey Bayldon.

 A self centered, neurotic British writer (Jennifer Kendal) while visiting India has an affair with a married Bollywood star (Shashi Kapoor, married to Kendal in real life) who is equally vapid and selfish.
 Directed by James Ivory (and his usual team, producer Ismail Merchant and screenwriter Ruth Prawer Jhabvala), this is a rather tedious film with two unappealing characters getting together, breaking up, getting together again etc. for almost two hours until we no longer give a damn.
 They're so unlikable that they deserve each other but almost all of the characters in the film, including Kapoor's cuckolded wife (Aparna Sen), are so insipid that one can't feel any empathy for any of them.
 There is one exception: An aging Bollywood actress with a penchant for younger men played by Nadira who has more life in her than anyone else in the film.
 The film's opening credit sequence is clever with billboards around the city listing the film's credits along with drawings of its actors and crew.
 With Zia Mohyeddin, Utpal Dutt and the ubiquitous Helen, known as the Queen Of The Nautch Girls (she's appeared in over 500 films), in the film's amusing giant typewriter dance sequence.